ahmed-samir-mohammed/UveraMovieDashbord/README.md

 - **State Management:** NgRx is used for centralized state management to ensure predictable behavior and easier testing.
 - **Interceptor:** An HTTP Interceptor is used to add headers like Authorization to every HTTP request.
 - **Lazy Loading:** Modules are lazy-loaded to enhance application performance and reduce initial load time.
+- **Directives:** A custom directive was implemented to allow only numeric input fields, ensuring better data validation and UX.

 ## Technical Choices